tinaba96/others/atoms/README.md

+# atoms app

+## Overview
-This is the automation for calculating the atoms using supercomputer `holister`

-Main program is `autoVer06.py`
+This is the automation for calculating the atoms using supercomputer `holister` Main program is `autoVer06.py`